Transcendent-Tapir/Spectral-Sleuths/index.md

 Important parts of being an investigator (answer 3):

 - What drives you to investigate
+  - Your sibling disappeared under mysterious circumstances
+  - You've seen the supernatural and want to prove it to the world
+  - Someone you love was attacked and you can't let anyone else get hurt
+  - You believe that the supernatural is the key to understanding the universe
+  - Ghosts and monsters are disgusting creatures that must be destroyed
+  - Otherworldly creatures are simply misunderstood and you wish to help the world understand them.
+  - You wish to yield the power of the occult
+  - Something else
 - What job did you work that helps you investigate
   - Private Investigator
   - Bounty hunter